Epson: Printers

-In 1994, Epson started to outsource sales representatives to help sell their products in retail stores in the United States.
-The same year, they started the Epson Weekend Warrior sales program.
+In 1994, Epson started to outsource sales representatives to help sell its products in retail stores in the United States.
+The same year, it started the Epson Weekend Warrior sales program.
 The purpose of the program was to help improve sales, improve retail sales reps' knowledge of Epson products, and to address Epson customer service in a retail environment.
 Reps were assigned on weekend shifts, typically around 12–20 hours a week.
 Epson started the Weekend Warrior program with TMG Marketing (now Mosaic Sales Solutions), and later with Keystone Marketing Inc, then returned to Mosaic, and switched again to Campaigners Inc. on June 24, 2007 after the Mosaic contract expired.
 The sales reps of Campaigners, Inc. are not outsourced; Epson hired rack jobbers to ensure retailers displayed products properly, freeing up its regular sales force to concentrate on profitable sales solutions to value-added resellers and system integrators, leaving "retail" to reps who did not require sales skills.